 Jennell C. Vick

 Jennell C. Vick, Ph.D., assumed the position of Executive Director in March of 2015.
-Dr. Vick comes CHSC from the Departments of Psychological Sciences, Biomedical Engineering and Pediatrics at Case Western Reserve University (CWRU) in Cleveland, Ohio.
+Dr. Vick comes to CHSC from the Departments of Psychological Sciences, Biomedical Engineering, and Pediatrics at Case Western Reserve University (CWRU) in Cleveland, Ohio.
 Dr. Vick is no stranger to CHSC.
 Over 20 years ago, she trained as a Speech Language Pathologist at CHSC and received her Master of Arts from Case Western Reserve University’s Department of Communication Sciences.
 For eight years, as a Research Scientist at the Massachusetts Institute of Technology, Dr. Vick collaborated with one of the world’s top researchers in the area of speech production and cochlear implants.
 She then completed her doctorate at the University of Washington in Seattle and was in the inaugural class of Callier Postdoctoral Fellows at The University of Texas at Dallas Callier Center for Communication Disorders.
 She returned to Cleveland when she joined the faculty at CWRU in the Communication Sciences Program.
 Dr. Vick resides with her husband, Dr. Gregory Lee, and their two young daughters in Shaker Heights.

 Dan Craft, CPA

 Dan Craft joined CHSC in 2017 as the Director of Finance and Administration.
 In 2019, Dan became CHSC's Chief Operating Officer and is responsible for strategy and operations, finance and accounting, business planning, administration, HR and IT.

 With more than two decades of leadership experience, most recently as a Partner at Ernst & Young focused on organizational change and business transformation, he also served as a government and non-profit accounting leader at Arthur Andersen.